top of page

 When selecting a wood for your honours board, it helps to picture how each option will look on display and how it can affect text legibility.

-Below are two commonly preferred woods Light Oak and Sapele along with insight into how wood stains can further enhance them:
+Below are two commonly preferred woods, Light Oak and Sapele, along with insights into the ways wood stains can enhance their appearance.

 Light Oak

-Visual Qualities: Light oak typically appears as a pale white wood with tiny of golden-brown.
-It's has a subtle even grain.
-Its brighter shade can visually “lift” a room, which may be beneficial if your display area has lower light levels
+Light oak looks like pale white wood with hints of golden-brown.
+It has a subtle even grain and its lighter shade can “lift” a room visually.
+This can help if your display area has low light.

-Stain Benefits: Applying different stains can deepen or shift oak’s natural colour.
+Applying different wood stains can deepen or shift light oak’s natural colour.
 Whether you prefer a warm, honeyed glow or a cooler, muted tone, stains offer flexibility.
-By adjusting the depth of colour, you can also create the ideal backdrop for alternative text colours, ensuring optimal readability.
+You can adjust the colour depth to create the best background for different text colours.
+This helps ensure easy readability.
+Our wood stains page shows the many stains we offer.

 Sapele

-Stain Benefits: Even though sapele already has a bold character, stains can highlight or even mellow out its natural red undertones.
+Sapele has a strong character, but stains can enhance or soften its natural red tones.
 This is helpful for balancing the wood’s depth with contrasting text colours such as gold, cream, or white.
+To see examples of this please see our wood types and stains page.

 Further Options

 There is no hard and fast rule which says the board colour must match the frame colour.
 We've produced some stunning boards where the frame colour is a different colour to the board itself.
-Typically, the frame is a shade or three darker than the board which can really help frame the content being displayed.
-One such example is on our honours board gallery page.
+The frame is usually one to three shades darker than the board in these instances, which helps highlight the content being shown.
+One such example is on our 'examples of honours boards' page.

 Why Stains Matter for Text Colour